Criminal Complaints and the Warrant Process

 The court can neither guarantee an immediate arrest of the defendant, nor, if the defendant is arrested, that the person will remain in jail until the court date.

 Jefferson District Court can enter what is called a "No Contact Order."
 You may request this at your first hearing before the judge.

-For problems involving family violence, you may be able to get an Emergency Protective Order (EPO) requiring a person to stop specific activities for a specific period of time.
+For problems involving family violence, you may be able to get an Emergency Protective Order (EPO) requiring a person to not do something for a specific period of time.